Pseudonyms

 Traces of contact data can also exist in the systems that are used for communication, e.g. email servers or payment providers.

-A subject can have many different pseudonyms in different domains.
-Castellum automatically creates a new domain for each study.
-There can be more than one domain per study as well as general domains that are not connected to studies at all.
-You can think of domains as “coding lists” that are handled by Castellum in the background.
+A subject can have many different pseudonyms in different pseudonym lists.
+Castellum automatically creates a new pseudonym list for each study.
+There can be more than one pseudonym list per study as well as general pseudonym lists that are not connected to studies at all.
+You can think of these pseudonym lists just as paper lists with names and pseudonyms, except that these lists are handled by Castellum in the background and you never get to see the complete list.

-Pseudonyms are only unique (and therefore useful) in the context of a domain.
-Whenever you use a pseudonym, make sure that it is clear which domain it belongs to.
-If in doubt, store the domain along with the pseudonym.
+Pseudonyms are only unique (and therefore useful) in the context of a pseudonym list.
+Whenever you use a pseudonym, make sure that it is clear which pseudonym list it belongs to.
+If in doubt, store the identifier of the pseudonym list along with the pseudonym.

-It is up to you to decide on a granularity of domains.
-For example you could use a single domain for all bio samples.
-Or you could use separate domains for blood, saliva, stool, ….
+It is up to you to decide on a granularity of pseudonym lists.
+For example you could use a single pseudonym list for all bio samples.
+Or you could use separate pseudonym lists for blood, saliva, stool, ….

 Using study pseudonyms